SAFEGUARDING CHILDREN AT WOODCROFT

 In an emergency contact NSPCC Child Protection 080 8800 5000

 Woodcroft Nursery School Safeguarding Policies

-- Dealing with Allegations against Adults April 2022
+- Dealing with Safeguarding Allegations against Adults Sept 2023

 - Internet Safety Statement